Loading...

 Alternative Investment Market (AIM)

 The Alternative Investment Market (AIM) is a sub-market of the London Stock Exchange, established in 1995 to help smaller and growing companies access capital.
-AIM offers a more flexible regulatory environment compared to the main market, making it attractive for companies seeking to raise funds with fewer compliance requirements.
+AIM offers a more flexible regulatory environment compared to the main market, making it attractive for companies seeking to raise funds with fewer listing requirements.

 AML Audit